 One emotional benefit of venturing outdoors is building confidence.
 When kids are in unfamiliar surroundings, they are given power to control their reactions.

+Video games and television similar to 85 inch tv can have extreme visual stimulation, but nature can be even more immersive.
 The parading, squatting, and climbing that comes with outdoor adventures provides unique exercise.
-Video games and television can have extreme visual stimulation, but nature can be even more immersive.
+You could even buy Sydney ATV and dirt bikes to spice things up a bit.
 There are countless opportunities to expand and diversify stimulations by touching, smelling, tasting, hearing and seeing new things.

 A sense of wonder inspired by the exotic and unfamiliar bring questions.
 Endless questions.
 Whether or not children get a satisfying answer, it encourages critical thinking.
 Lack of structured activities encourages the design of creative and imaginative games.